 Instagram provides an incredible way to showcase your work and market your business.
-No matter what type of pro you are or what’s your specialty, great stories and visual proof of a job well done are excellent ways to attract new clients.
+No matter what’s your specialty, great stories and visual proof of a job well done are excellent ways to attract new clients.

 140 million companies and 37% of all US adults use the platform.
 That means no matter where you are in the US, people who love your work – and can hire you – already use this social platform.

 Also, at this point, modern customers — young and old — expect you to have a robust digital and social media presence.
 It’s becoming more critical to cultivating a professional business image by the day.

 If you still think you’re just not into social media or you just don’t have time, don’t worry – you don’t have to be super tech-savvy to use Instagram well.
 And once you get used to it, it won’t take up much of your time each week.

 We recommend you give it a shot for a couple of months and see how it impacts your company.
 If you decide later it’s just not for you, that’s okay.
 Most Instagram features are free – so there’s little to lose and potentially a lot to gain.

 Since we are in uncertain times and work has slowed for many so far in 2020, we recommend using any downtime to learn new skills to keep your business secure for the long-term.
 Instagram is intuitive, so with the help of this guide, you’ll be up and running quickly.

 How does Instagram for business work?

 Instagram allows you to share photos and videos.
 With either, you have the option to post to your page more permanently (you can always edit or delete it later) or as a “Story,” which shares to your account for only 24 hours.
 You can also message or video chat directly to customers through the app.